Life on the bubble: Brackets set for return of March Madness

 All 68 teams will gather in Indiana for all 67 games - no wondering who's heading West to Boise or who's going South to Memphis - beginning Thursday and ending April 3 and 5 with the Final Four.
 But all it takes is a single COVID outbreak to upend the finely calibrated beauty of that plan.
 More than one and the entire endeavor could crater.

-There was no surprise about the overall top seed.
-That was Gonzaga, which starts as the 11-4 favorite to win it all and become the first team since the 1976 Indiana Hoosiers to finish a season undefeated.
+There were no surprises among the four No. 1 seeds.
+Gonzaga, Baylor, Illinois and Michigan earned those slots - with the Bulldogs the 11-4 favorite to win it all and become the first team since the 1976 Indiana Hoosiers to finish a season undefeated.

-Among last teams to earn the 37 at-large bids — one more than usual because the Ivy League canceled play this year — were Drake and Wichita State.
-But even teams that don't make it should hang on a few more days.
+The last teams to earn the 37 at-large bids - one more than usual because the Ivy League canceled play this year - were Drake and Wichita State, which play Thursday in a First Four game, and UCLA and Michigan State, two decorated programs with surprisingly low seeds that meet in another play-in game.

+But four teams that didn't make it - Louisville, Colorado State, St. Louis and Mississippi - have been put on stand-by.
 They could find their way into the bracket if a team in the field notifies the NCAA by Tuesday night that it must withdraw because of health concerns.
 After that, if a team pulls out, its opponent will advance via what is essentially a forfeit.

 Fittingly for such an unpredictable season, some teams hoping to sneak in off the bubble were denied when Oregon State and Georgetown - coached by its own former superstar, Patrick Ewing - won their conference tournaments to steal bids they wouldn't otherwise have won.

 Another unexpected entry is a familiar face: Rick Pitino.
 The coach, ousted at Louisville after a sordid recruiting scandal that enveloped the program for years, led his new team, Iona, from the ninth seed in the Metro Atlantic Athletic Conference all the way to the league title and the automatic bid that comes with it.
+The Gaels will open Saturday against Alabama.
 Iona played only 13 regular-season games because of COVID-19 concerns that sidelined the Gaels for weeks.
 It was that kind of season.

 Virginia and Kansas were never in doubt until the coronavirus hit both programs.
 The Jayhawks (20-8) will bring a No. 3 seed into the tournament's West region - the NCAA stuck with the usual names of the regions - while the Cavaliers (18-6) will be a 4 seed in the same part of the bracket, and come in as the most unusual of defending champions.